Mark McHugh: Style of play

 McHugh's performances in 2012 earned him repeated descriptions of being "Donegal's pivotal player".
 At his peak, he was considered "as lively a wire as his father Martin was in his heyday", and has been called the "Lionel Messi" of a Donegal team widely said to resemble FC Barcelona in terms of the quality of their style and shock and awe tactics.
 Daniel O'Donnell himself has personally thanked McHugh.

-Coaching
+Coaching and managerial career

-He joined the Fermanagh minor team as their coach for 2020, saying: "I want to get a wee bit of experience in the coaching and they train in Irvinestown which is as close to me as Letterkenny or Convoy".
+McHugh joined the Fermanagh minor team as their coach for 2020, saying: "I want to get a wee bit of experience in the coaching and they train in Irvinestown which is as close to me as Letterkenny or Convoy".
 McHugh had earlier wished to be part of a Gary Duffy-led Donegal under-20 management team; however, Shaun Paul Barrett was instead appointed manager.

 In October 2022, McHugh was announced as Roscommon senior coach at the same time as Davy Burke was appointed manager.
+He spent time as Maigh Cuilinn coach, then was named head coach of Westmeath when Dermot McCabe was appointed as manager in 2024.
+When McCabe left at the end of the 2025 season, McHugh was appointed Westmeath manager.

+McHugh began the 2026 season by leading Westmeath to the 2026 O'Byrne Cup.
+Westmeath then added the 2026 Leinster Senior Football Championship title.
+According to the Irish Independent, "most observers were convinced it could never have happened without McHugh".
+Former Westmeath player Kieran Martin told that newspaper: "We got Mark at the right time".
+That second title of the season meant manager McHugh joined his father Martin in winning the Ulster Senior Football Championship for Donegal as a player and an unexpected provincial title as manager of a different team.

+Then, for the first time ever, Westmeath won five championship games in the same season; this was accomplished with an extra-time victory over Cavan on Saturday 30 May.
+According to former Cavan player Cian Mackey: "Cavan, without a doubt, feel they should be beating Westmeath.
+They're Division 2.
+Westmeath are Division 3".